 - Children typically do not receive much home work.
-Most of it is completed in the school itself, and very little is given for home.
+Most of the work is in the school itself, and very little is at home.
 More homework may start from 4th grade onward.

-- The examination system is also very relaxed.
-Tests and weekly quiz are conducted on regular basis, but no grades are given.
-The child’s performance in the exam is usually categorized as “Excellent”, “Good”, “Satisfactory”, and “Need Improvement”.
-In some places alphabetic grades like A, B, C, D might start in 4th grade.
+- The examination system is also very relaxing.
+Tests and weekly quizes are on regular basis, but no grades are given.
+The child’s performance in the exam is usually shown as “Excellent”, “Good”, “Satisfactory”, and “Need Improvement”.
+In some places, alphabetic grades like A, B, C, D might start in 4th grade.

-- Unless there is an extreme exception a child is not failed in elementary school.
+- Unless there is an extreme exception a child does not fail in elementary school.

 - Normally, elementary students stay with one group of classmates and one main teacher during the day.
 However different teachers may take classes in art, music and physical education.

-- In public school, there is typically a federally subsidized hot lunch and in most cases breakfast too.
+- In public school, the Federal government typically subsidizes hot lunch and in most cases breakfast too.

 6th to 8th grade in the U.S. educational system is “Middle school”.